davidfstr/Crystal-Web-Archiver/README.md

     * Minimize memory growth while downloading URLs in a project for multiple hours or days
     * If free disk space drops too low then refuse to download further resources
+    * Quit immediately even when a project with many resources was open recently

 * Critical fixes
     * Linux: Fix dialog that appears on app launch to be sized correctly.